christiansakai/flabby_bird/README.md

 # Flabby Bird

-Small game (a Flappy Bird clone) using Phaser by following the tutorial from [www.codevinsky.com](http://www.codevinsky.com/phaser-2-0-tutorial-flappy-bird-part-1/).
+Small game (a Flappy Bird clone) using Phaser by following a very excellent (probably one of the best) tutorial from [www.codevinsky.com](http://www.codevinsky.com/phaser-2-0-tutorial-flappy-bird-part-1/).
 Syntax is using modern ES6 Class.
 Assets are taken from the original [repo](https://github.com/codevinsky/flappy-bird-reborn<Paste>).

 # Getting Started